The basic rules of the Network view are quite simple. Once you understand them, a lot can be accomplished.

 |2.||Display the Scripting toolbar by selecting Window > Toolbars > Scripting.|

 |3.||Click the Order Network Up or Order Network Down button.|

 The Order Network Settings dialog box opens.

 Making or removing connections between modules is as easy as a click and drag.

 |1.||In the Network view, extend a cable from the first module’s output port and connect it in the second module’s input port.
 You can also select the module to connect, hold down the [Alt] key and drag the module on an existing cable.|

 To disconnect modules:

-The Navigator is a small square window inside the Network view that displays a bird's eye view of the network.
-The view displayed in the Network view is shown framed in the Navigator display.
-You can drag this frame to pan the current Network view display.
+The Navigator is a small square window inside the Network view that displays a thumbnail of your current network.
+The current view displayed in the Network window is shown framed in the Navigator display.
+You can drag this frame to pan your current Network view display.